dreignier/playground-qZqn74B4/part10/statement.md

 Now we have to deal with the difficult part of promises: chaining.
+Chaining promises is the very reason we have promises in the first place: a proper way telling JavaScript what to do after an asynchronous task is done, avoiding the pyramid of doom inthe previous lessons.

 Did you ask yourself: what is the result of the `then` method ?
 Here is the answer: it's a promise.
 But what promise is it ?
 It can be the promise you want.
 It's easier to explain with an example so take a look at the following code and run it.

 @[Test the code]({"stubs":["code.js"], "command":"node code.js", "layout": "aside", "project":"part10"})